-- 1. Coordinate with, support, and participate in efforts of the Colleton County Economic Alliance and Southern Carolina Regional Development Alliance. - 2.
-Maintain policies necessary to attract the identified candidate businesses to Walterboro.
-This includes the designation and servicing of land for distribution centers and other specific industrial purposes at I-95 interchanges (per the "Diversification Zones" map). - 3.
-To attract movie, video and commercial production activities, which generate both direct expenditures and follow-up tourism.
+2. Maintain policies necessary to attract the identified candidate businesses to Walterboro.
+This includes the designation and servicing of land for distribution centers and other specific industrial purposes at I-95 interchanges (per the "Diversification Zones" map).

+3. To attract movie, video and commercial production activities, which generate both direct expenditures and follow-up tourism.
 Walterboro should promote its visual assets, and its successful track record as a location for making all (Radio) or parts (Forrest Gump) of featured films.
-Marketing activities that are successful throughout the US and that have low or no costs associated with them, could include, but not be limited to: - ♦ Work with Walterboro Tourism Department and the state Film Office to promote the area.
-Their work would include obtaining discounts for food, lodging and other services from local businesses; - ♦ Making unused public buildings and spaces available to production companies at no charge; - ♦ Providing police protection at reduced or no charge. - 4.
+Marketing activities that are successful throughout the US and that have low or no costs associated with them, could include, but not be limited to:

+- Work with the Walterboro/Colleton Chamber of Commerce and the state Film Office to promote the area.
+Their work would include obtaining discounts for food, lodging and other services from local businesses; - Making unused public buildings and spaces available to production companies at no charge; - Providing police protection at reduced or no charge. - 4.
 The City should continue to work with Colleton County and also with the other counties and municipalities in the Lowcountry to stress Regional economic development, in which everyone benefits. - 5.
 Walterboro should continue to work with local and regional secondary and postsecondary institutions, as well as its residents, to ensure that high school completion and career training and development are a community priority. - 6.
-Effort to create jobs that require higher educational attainment in order to reverse the trend of "Brain Drain" as explained in Chapter 7. - 7.
 Continue to support nature-based tourism, emphasizing facilities, accommodations, and services for the higher end of the market.